-Intended learning outcomes of the programme: District Nursing On completion of Postgraduate Certificate, students will be able to: Intended learning outcomes of the programme: Community Children's Nursing On completion of Postgraduate Certificate, students will be able to: A1 Apply a systematic approach to the implementation of nursing knowledge that underpins specialist community practice A1 Apply a systematic approach to the implementation of nursing knowledge that underpins specialist community practice A2 Critically evaluate approaches to managing district nursing care A2 Critically evaluate approaches to managing community children's nursing care А3 Critically explore the nature and use of communication, decision-making, management and leadership skills within community nursing practice. А3 Critically explore the nature and use of communication, decision-making, management and leadership skills within community nursing practice. ddition by the end of the Postgraduate Diploma students uld be able to: ddition by the end of the Postgraduate Diploma students uld be able to: Α4 Critically explore the principles and the ethical and legal frameworks underpinning district nursing practice; A4 Critically explore the principles and the ethical and legal frameworks underpinning specialist children's community nursing practice; A5 Demonstrate the synthesis of a diverse range of relevant theoretical knowledge in relation to contemporary district nursing practice.
+Inte nded learning outcomes of the programme: District Nursing nded learning outcomes of the programme: Community dren's Nursing On o to: completion of Postgraduate Certificate, students will be able On o completion of Postgraduate Certificate, students will be able A Knowledge and understanding A Knowledge and understanding A1 Apply a systematic approach to the implementation of nursing knowledge that underpins specialist community practice A1 Apply a systematic approach to the implementation of nursing knowledge that underpins specialist community practice A2 Critically evaluate approaches to managing district nursing care A2 Critically evaluate approaches to managing community children's nursing care A3 Critically explore the nature and use of communication, decision-making, management and leadership skills within community nursing practice. А3 Critically explore the nature and use of communication, decision-making, management and leadership skills within community nursing practice. ddition by the end of the Postgraduate Diploma students uld be able to: ddition by the end of the Postgraduate Diploma students uld be able to: A4 Critically explore the principles and the ethical and legal frameworks underpinning district nursing practice; A4 Critically explore the principles and the ethical and legal frameworks underpinning specialist children's community nursing practice; A5 L Demonstrate the synthesis of a diverse range of relevant theoretical knowledge in relation to contemporary district nursing practice.
 A5 Demonstrate the synthesis of a diverse range of relevant theoretical knowledge in relation to contemporary community children's nursing practice.
 A6 Systematically evaluate specialist community nursing practice using a comprehensive range of techniques and enquiry A6 Systematically evaluate specialist community nursing practice using a comprehensive range of techniques and enquiry